biicode/docs/gettingstarted/getting-started-c++.rst

 1. Installing biicode and C/C++ tools
 -------------------------------------

-To reuse code, you need to install biicode and a group of external tools (CMake and MinGW, Visual Studio or GCC).
+First, install biicode and a group of external tools (CMake and MinGW, Visual Studio or GCC).

    - Download the biicode installer.